GIFTS-fs/GIFTS/README.md

 Our results indicate that GIFTS is highly scalable and achieves a nearly ideal linear increase in network bandwidth usage as hot files are dynamically replicated.

+A style-free coding documentation can be found at [here](https://gifts-fs.github.io/GIFTS/index.html).
+To have the full `godoc` experience, feel free to clone the repo and start `godoc` server locally.